If you consider yourself to be a pretty avid cook, then you might utilize cooking twine from time to time.

-What are you supposed to do when you need it and you don’t have any?
+As such, it can get frustrating quickly if you run out of cooking twine mid-cooking.
+What are you supposed to do when you need it and don’t have any?
 Well, you could decide to try to look for proper substitutes that will get the job done.

 1 – Toothpicks

-Toothpicks are going to work out nicely when you’re not able to find any cooking twine.
-They can accomplish the same task as the cooking twine even if you don’t use them in exactly the same way.
+Toothpicks can work out nicely when you can’t find any cooking twine.
+They can accomplish the same task as the cooking twine, even if you don’t similarly utilize them.

 You just need to poke the toothpick through whatever you’re trying to hold in place and it should work out quite well.

-If you’re going to want to bake something while using the toothpicks, then you should soak them in water first.
-This is so that they will not catch on fire while they’re in the oven.
+One thing to remember, though, is if you want to bake something while using the toothpicks, you should soak them in water first.
+This is so they won’t catch on fire in the oven.

 2 – Aluminum Foil

-You might be thinking that aluminum foil is not a good substitute for cooking twine right now.
-You’d be right when it comes to certain actions such as trussing a chicken or turkey.
+You might think aluminum foil is not a good substitute for cooking twine.
+You’d be right when it comes to certain actions, such as trussing a chicken or turkey.

-However, aluminum foil can be used to keep meat rolled up and it can do other stuff that you might use cooking twine for.
+However, you can use aluminum foil to keep meat rolled up and do other stuff that you might use cooking twine for.

-It’s easy to use aluminum foil in the oven as well and you can count on it to be simple to work with.
-It’s just not going to be perfect for every task that you would normally use cooking twine for.
+It’s easy to use aluminum foil in the oven as well, and you can count on it to be simple to work with.
+It’s just not going to be perfect for every task you would typically use cooking twine for.

-If you’re in a pinch and you’re trying to keep something from unrolling, then aluminum foil might just do the trick.
+If you’re in a pinch, and trying to keep something from unrolling, aluminum foil might do the trick.

 3 – Dental Floss

-Dental floss can work out really well if you don’t have any cooking twine that you can use.
+Dental floss is another substitute that can work out well if you don’t have cooking twine.

-You’re going to be able to use this in the same way that you use cooking twine.
-You can keep meat rolled up with dental floss and you can even truss a chicken or turkey using it.
+Since it’s essentially a wire, you can use this floss in the same way that you use cooking twine.
+It can help you keep meat rolled up or even truss a chicken or turkey.

 Take a close look at the type of dental floss that you have in your house before you commit to using it.
 If the floss is unwaxed, then everything should be safe and good to go.

-If all you have is the waxed or flavored dental floss, then it might be better to avoid using it for the sake of your own safety.
+If all you have is waxed or flavored dental floss, then it might be better to avoid using it for the sake of your safety.

-Finally, you could just consider going without the cooking twine and not looking for a substitute.
+Finally, you may consider cooking without the cooking twine and not looking for a substitute.

 Most dishes are going to be able to be completed without using it.
-It isn’t a completely necessary thing and you might even be able to secure your food in another way.
+While it’s helpful sometimes, it isn’t always a must, and you might even be able to secure your food in another way.

-For example, some people don’t truss turkeys or chickens and instead choose to position the wingtips underneath the body.
-You can try to come up with other solutions if you just don’t have any cooking twine to use.
+For example, some people don’t truss turkeys or chickens and instead position the wingtips underneath the body.
+You can try to come up with other solutions if you don’t have any cooking twine.

-Most people get by without cooking twine and they don’t even bat an eye.
+Most people get by without cooking twine and don’t even bat an eye.

 When in doubt, you can always try to cook something without it.
-It isn’t an absolute necessity and you can make delicious meals without this handy tool at your disposal.
+It isn’t an absolute necessity, and you can make delicious meals without it.

-It can make some things tougher when you don’t have it, but it won’t likely ruin your meal.
+It may make some things more challenging when you don’t have it, but it won’t likely ruin your meal.

 Avoid Using More Exotic Substitutes